dorelljames/saml-app/README.md

-# Laravel SAML
+# Laravel SAML for 5.1

 Laravel-SAML implements a SAML2 IDP plugin to transform laravel into a SAML identity provider (IDP) beside the regular authentication.
-The package is designed to work with Laravel 5.4 or above.
+The package is designed to work with Laravel 5.1.
+This is a fork from [kingstarter/laravel-saml](https://github.com/kingstarter/laravel-saml) which is intended for Laravel 5.4 or above.
+Haven't tested with Laravel 5.2 or 5.3 though PR's are welcome or you can just test as it required me little work to get this working on Laravel 5.1, just let me know.

 The package is based on [Dustin Parham's guide to implement a SAML IDP with laravel](https://imbringingsyntaxback.com/implementing-a-saml-idp-with-laravel/).
 To get a better basic understanding for SAML in general, read [Cheung's SAML for Web Developers](https://github.com/jch/saml).